Liane G. Benning

 Liane G. Benning is a biogeochemist studying mineral-fluid-microbe interface processes.
-She is a Professor of Interface Geochemistry at the GFZ German Research Centre for Geosciences in Potsdam, Germany.
+She is a Professor of Interface Geochemistry at the GFZ Helmholtz Centre for Geosciences in Potsdam, Germany.
 Her team studies various processes that shape the Earth Surface with a special focus on two aspects: the nucleation, growth and crystallisation of mineral phases from solution and the role, effects and interplay between microbes and minerals in extreme environments.
 She is also interested in the characterisation of these systems, developing in situ and time resolved high resolution imaging and spectroscopic techniques to follow microbe-mineral reactions as they occur.

 Education

 She studied geology and petrology at the University of Kiel, completing her Vordiplom (~ BSc) in 1987.
 She moved to the Swiss Federal Institute of Technology in Zurich for her graduate studies, earning a Diplom (~ MSc) in Petrology / Geochemistry in 1990 and a PhD in aqueous geochemistry in 1995.
 Her PhD, supervised by Terry Seward, was in experimental aqueous geochemistry with a focus on the solubility of gold in aqueous sulfide solutions.
 She joined Hu Barnes at Pennsylvania State University as a postdoctoral researcher in 1996, holding a Swiss National Science Foundation international fellowship.